Parents & Support People

 - Helpful calendar with important campus dates

-Freshman two-day summer session:
+First-Year two-day summer orientation:

-Orientation session in November or January:
+Orientation in January:

 Canceling your reservation

-If you must cancel your reservation, please do so no later than 4 business days (Mon-Fri) prior to an orientation session.
+If you must cancel your reservation, please do so no later than 4 business days (Mon.–Fri.) prior to an orientation session.
 Reservations for a session close 4 business days prior to a session.
 Canceling your reservation can also be done in the online reservation system with your student.